jlaine/stop-motion/README.rst

 or the "Delete" key on your keyboard.

-Once you have enough frames you can press the "Render" button which will output a video at 5 frames per second.
+Once you have enough frames you can press the "Render" button which will output a video called "output.mp4" at 6 frames per second.